damien-meere/frontend-milestone/README.md

 and ensured all elements fit within the requisite space.

 ## Testing-Unresolved_Bugs
-I've implemented a script that allows the submission modal to be called when specified after a '#' within the contact page URL.
-This works perfectly within cloud9, so on submission of the form, 'contact.html#submissionModal' calls the contact page with the modal overlayed as illustrated [HERE](https://damien-meere.github.io/frontend-milestone/contact.html#submissionModal).
-However, GitHub pages offers static web pages hosting only.
-So submission of forms is not allowed.
-So when the site links utilises the 'action' element of the form, this links to a '405 Not Allowed' error page.
-As illustrated with the link above, the script function works well, however, a full site hosting would be required to allow this to work seamlessly.
-I've left this in place as the form validation hinges on form submission.

 When a users zooms in on a page (settings within the users own browser), this can effect the placement of elements within a page.
 In some cases, jumbotrons can begin to overlap and obscure certain elements.